WordPress

 • Prevent editing of files from admin interface.

-• Enabled fail2ban for xml-rpc: the xmlrpc.php file is used by the Wordpress mobile application or a plugin such as Jetpack for remote or scheduled publishing of content.
-However, this file is increasingly used in different attacks including brute force access attempts.
-In addition to the risk involved, these attacks are often the cause of slow website performance.
-With fail2ban, Ips that have made repeated requests (more than two in an hour) will be blocked, so that they can no longer try to gain access and do not use system resources.
+• Enable fail2ban for xml-rpc: the xmlrpc.php file is used by the WordPress mobile application or by plugins such as Jetpack for remote or scheduled publishing of content.
+However, this file is increasingly used in different attacks, including brute force access attempts, which also tends to result in slow website performance.
+With fail2ban, IPs that make repeated requests (more than two in an hour) will be blocked, so that they can no longer attempt access or consume system resources.

 Manual Installation